-2.1 Methods from classical cryptography
+2.1.
+Classical cryptography

-It appears that the classical uses of cryptographic techniques are not able to prevent fraudulent use of the images:
+The following cryptographic techniques are not able to prevent fraudulent use of the images:

-- encryption encryption can only protects the images during their transmission.
+encryption encryption protects the images during their transmission.
 With encryption, an eavesdropper does not have access to the on-line image when it is transfered.
-But when the user has deciphered the image, then this image does not have any copyright protection anymore. - signature the owner of the image may electronically sign the image (with a hash function and a signature algorithm), but since the signature is added as a suffix to the image, it can easily be removed by anyone who gets the image.
+But when the user has deciphered the image, then this image does not have any copyright protection anymore.

+signature the owner of the image may electronically sign the image (with a hash function and a signature algorithm), but since the signature is added as a suffix to the image, it can easily be removed by anyone who gets the image.